Verdagon/Vale/docs/FasterCompileTimes.md

-The idea: **Vale should do this automatically in debug mode.** Vale would then be the first language with the compilation speed of Go, and the run-time speed of Rust.
+The idea: **Vale should do this automatically in debug mode.** Vale would then be the first language with the compilation speed of Go, and the run-time speed approaching Rust.

 ### Why is Type Erasure Faster to Compile?